Jacob489/MLFlow-CNN/README.md

 - Pipeline structure and organization

 **❌ Current CI execution status:**
-The training notebook doesn't complete in CI environments due to:
+The training notebook does not currently complete successfully in CI environments due to:

-1. **Model-environment incompatibility**: The CNN architecture expects GPU-optimized tensor operations that don't work with CPU-only CI environments, particularly around convolution and pooling operations.
+1. **Model-environment incompatibility**: The CNN architecture expects GPU-optimized tensor operations that are incompatible with CPU-only CI environments, specifically around convolution and pooling operations.

-2. **Data format mismatches**: Tensor shapes and formats expected by the model vs. what CI environments can handle.
+2. **Data format mismatches**: Tensor shape and format expectations between the model design and CI environment capabilities.

-3. **Resource constraints**: Memory and computational limits in containerized environments.
+3. **Resource constraints**: Memory and computational limitations in containerized environments.

-**What this shows about reproducibility:**
+**Reproducibility framework value:**
-Even though training doesn't finish in CI, the reproducible research infrastructure works:
+While the training doesn't complete in CI, we've successfully demonstrated the reproducible research infrastructure:
 - Automated environment creation
 - Dependency management via `environment.yml`
 - Automated data acquisition and setup
 - Clear documentation and structure
-- Version control and containerization
+- Version control and containerization principles

-**For actual reproduction:**
+**For successful reproduction:**
-The pipeline runs in GPU-enabled environments with sufficient computational resources.
-The reproducibility framework ensures consistent setup across different systems, though the model architecture has hardware requirements that exceed CI capabilities.
+The pipeline is designed to run in GPU-enabled environments with sufficient computational resources.
+The reproducibility framework ensures consistent setup across different systems, even though the current model architecture has specific hardware requirements that exceed CI capabilities.

-This reflects real challenges in reproducible research - computational workflows often need specific hardware while you can still validate the reproducible framework itself.
+This approach reflects real-world reproducible research challenges where full computational workflows may require specific hardware while maintaining automated validation of the reproducible framework itself.

 # Table of Contents